-The booklet also said that sturdy waterproof boots with good grip on the soles were essential.
+The booklet also said that sturdy waterproof boots with a good grip on the soles were essential.
 Well, both Russell and I just had sneakers.
-Traction wise the sneakers were fine as it was not really a technically difficult hike.
+Traction wise the sneakers were fine as it was not a technically difficult hike.
 However, based on our experience I would recommend waterproof shoes (click here to check out the selection on Amazon).
 Even on a perfect sunny day, we went through some wooded areas and fields where we encountered some muddy spots.

 In addition to making sure you have waterproof shoes, you will need detailed directions to do this walk.
 The hardest part of the walk is making sure you don’t miss a turn.
 This was not a typical hike where you follow a trail.
 We walked on trails and streets, crossed fields and bridges, and went through several gates plus crossed a few cattle guards.
 Quite the adventure!
 So I would recommend either getting the booklet or finding detailed directions if you are doing another walk.

 The waterfalls are actually very close to the town of Ambleside, so even if you don’t want to go for a long walk you should check them out.
 After we passed the waterfalls, we walked along a narrow road and through some fields with stunning views of the countryside.
 We saw more sheep than people, and the sheep were quite talkative!

 Then we were back on a main road with a nice downward slope.
 Our next turn would be a “stony track signposted Ellerigg.”
 We were really enjoying our downhill walk when I realized we had walked way more than the 200 yards we were supposed to.
 We had to trek back uphill to try to find it.
 Luckily we run into two other men on the road and they showed us the way.